 There is a lot to love about the iconic Coffs Harbour Jetty walk.
 First, it is so easy you can take grandpa with you.
 There’s a handy playground for the kids, public art that invites interaction, views for photographers to snap, information signs for the history buffs, and flaneurs can people-watch.
 You can even take your dog who can twitch with frustration on the end of her leash at the seagulls.
-Afterwards, grab a coffee from Salute.
+Afterwards, grab a coffee or ice cream.

 Coffs Harbour Jetty Heritage